FrancesCoronel/personal-website-v3/_posts/2015-01-05-prepare-for-coding-bootcamps.md

 ------------------------------------------------------------------------

-Recently, SwitchUp released their 2014 list of the [top coding bootcamps](https://fvcproductions.com/2015/02/20/brief-thoughts-best-bootcamps-switchup/ "Brief Thoughts on SwitchUp’s Review for 31 Best Bootcamps 2014 💭").
+Recently, SwitchUp released their 2014 list of the [top coding bootcamps](https://fvcproductions.com/2015/02/20/brief-thoughts-best-bootcamps-switchup/ "Brief Thoughts on SwitchUp's Review for 31 Best Bootcamps 2014 💭").
 I'd check that out too.

 For finding them, refer to this post [where I look over the best